-Your sitemap can also provide valuable metadata associated with the pages you list in the sitemap: Metadata is information about a web page, such as when the page was last updated, how often the page is changed, and the importance of the page relative to other URLs on your site.
+Your sitemap can also contain valuable metadata associated with the pages you list in it.
+Metadata is information about a web page, such as when the page was last updated, how often the page is changed, and the importance of the page relative to other URLs on your site.

 - Your site is really large.
-As a result, it's more likely that Google web crawlers might overlook crawling some of your new or recently updated pages.
+As a result, it's more likely that Google's web crawlers may overlook crawling some of your new or recently updated pages.

 - Your site has a large archive of content pages that are isolated or not linked well to each other.
 If your site pages do not naturally reference each other, you can list them in a sitemap to ensure that Google does not overlook some of your pages.